tpoisot/CP-SDM/manuscript.typ

 === Model structure

 The model used here is a logistic regression, with interactions terms up to a maximum degree of two (preliminary analyses with random forests, naive Bayes classifiers, and rotation forests gave similar results).
-When trained on a vector of features $bold(x)_i$ (with null means and unit variances), the model will return a probability $p_+$, which correspond to the probability of these environmental conditions being associated to the presenceof the species.
+When trained on a vector of features $bold(x)_i$ (with null means and unit variances), the model will return a probability $p_+$, which correspond to the probability of these environmental conditions being associated to the presence of the species.
 This probability is turned into a presence/absence decision by comparing it to a threshold, as explained in a later section.
-Because this logistic regression is a deterministic classifier, the prediction $p_i+$ statisfies $0 <= p_i+ <= 1$, and we use $p_- = 1 - p_+$ as the probability that the species is absent from the location.
+Because this logistic regression is a deterministic classifier, the prediction $p_(i+)$ (the probability associated to the prediction of "presence" for prediction $i$) satisfies $0 <= p_(i+) <= 1$, and we use $p_- = 1 - p_+$ as the probability that the species is absent from the location.

 === Tuning